beckenc/cpc/README.md

 * **I/O** the low level interface meant to interact with the "hardware".
 Here `get_data` just delivers characters from 'a' to 'z'.

 * **main routine** parse the commandline, set up the signal handler and the program runtime using `boost.asio`.
-Lot of glue code to set up the provider and the consumer an their dependencies.
+Lot of glue code to set up the provider and the consumer as well as their dependencies.
 Should definitly be reworked to some kind of component setup / initialization module.

 ## Source code organization